matthieu-bt/business-guide/source/quickstart/onboard.rst

 Getting started with Skribble Business
 ======================================

-To enable your team members to sign with Skribble once you’ve set up **Skribble Business** for your company, you’ll have to:
+To enable your team members to sign documents electronically after you’ve set up **Skribble Business** for your company, you’ll have to:

   - add your team members and
   - have their identities verified